Skip to main content

 FAQs

-What do you mean by emerging media?
+What is emerging media?

 The term “emerging media” reflects the accelerating pace of technological innovation in communication and communication platforms.
 There is always something new and this program, to a large extent, focuses on what is new.
 Of course, people adopt new communication technologies at different rates and sometimes stop using older technologies altogether.
 So the program explores new communication platforms, how and why people are using them and why people stop using older technology.

-What kinds of practical skills will I learn through my participation in the program?
+What practical skills will I learn?

 Students will learn how to assess the viability of new media as they emerge, identify meaningful trends, and develop and execute communication strategies to capitalize on new opportunities in a wide range of settings.
 Specifically students learn: Search Engine Optimization (SEO), Google AdWords, campaign management software, analytics and campaign metrics, content development and aggregation, among other skills.